icgc-argo/uikit/src/TableV8/readme.md

   - The columns array must have the type `ColumnDef<MyDataShape>[]`.
 This is a partial type that comes from the React Table library.
   - The type `MyDataShape` must have all potential data properties that can appear in the table.
 It's used as a partial type.
   - Generics aren't accepted as arguments by `ColumnDef`.
+  - Avoid putting React components in the data.
+If you want to show a React component in a table cell, you can add it in the `cell` property of the column definition.
-- If using server-side features/manual state management: add custom types that suit your table, e.g. `const myTableSortingState = SortingState & { id: myTableFields }`
+- If using server-side features/manual state management: add custom types that suit your table, e.g. `type MyTableSortingState = SortingState & { id: MyTableIds }`.

 ## Developing new features